Higher Computing Science

 The Course enables learners to develop an extended range of computing and computational thinking skills, including skills in analysis and problem-solving, design and modelling, developing, implementing, testing and evaluating digital solutions across a range of contemporary contexts.

 The Course also enables learners to develop and extend knowledge and understanding of key concepts and processes, and the ability to apply this to a variety of problems; and an understanding of the impact of contemporary computing technologies on the environment and society.

-In addition to the Course assessment, the Course includes two mandatory Units.
-Each of these Units is designed to provide progression from the related Unit at National 5 and to related Units at Advanced Higher.
+In addition to the Course assessment, the Course includes four broad areas of study.
+Each of these areas are designed to provide progression from the related Unit at National 5 and to related Units at Advanced Higher.

 Software Design and Development

-The general aim of this Unit is to develop knowledge and understanding of advanced concepts and practical problem-solving skills in software design and development through appropriate software development environments.
-Learners will develop programming and computational thinking skills by designing, implementing, testing and evaluating practical solutions and explaining how these programs work.
-They will also develop an understanding of computer architecture and the concepts that underpin how programs work.
-Through investigative work, learners will gain an awareness of the impact of contemporary computing technologies.
+Candidates develop knowledge and understanding of advanced concepts and practical problem-solving skills in software design and development.
+They do this by using appropriate modular software development environments.
+Candidates develop modular programming and computational-thinking skills by analysing, designing, implementing, testing, and evaluating practical solutions and explaining how these programs work.
+They use their knowledge of data types and constructs to create efficient programs to solve advanced problems.

 Conditions of award

 The Course assessment will consist of two Components: a question paper, and an assignment titled ‘Developing a Computing Science Solution’.

 Component 1 — question paper

 The purpose of the question paper is to assess breadth of knowledge from across the Units, depth of understanding, and application of this knowledge and understanding to answer appropriately challenging questions.
 The question paper will have 110 marks (69% of the total mark).